The #USvsHate Process

 More Details

 Share students’ anti-hate messaging locally.
 This is a crucial part of #USvsHate.
 Public messaging sets the tone locally for embracing inclusion and justice for all.
-Teachers are sharing messages locally on school walls, bulletin boards, websites, and T-shirts, via gallery walks, and in assemblies to highlight live speeches or presentations.
-Document local sharing, using the #USvsHate hashtag.
+Students and teachers are sharing messages locally on school walls, bulletin boards, websites, and T-shirts, via gallery walks, and in assemblies to highlight live speeches or presentations.
+Document local sharing on social media, using the #USvsHate hashtag.
+This helps grow the “us” working against hate, bias, and injustice!

 Then, submit “best” messages to #USvsHate for broader sharing in our national message challenges!